mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 SigmaOS's `named` is good for storing small files (e.g., symbolic links that servers use to advertise their existence).
-SigmaOS has proxy servers to access other storage systems, including S3.
+SigmaOS has proxy servers to access other storage systems, including AWS S3.
 Each machine in SigmaOS runs an `s3` proxy and you can read/write files in S3 using the pathname `name/s3/~any/` (`any` tells SigmaOS to use any of the available S3 proxies in `name/s3`).